nats-io/nats-architecture-and-design/adr/ADR-58.md

 Some additional tooling will be required to create the durable consumer with the proper configuration.
 But through the use of a new `AckPolicy=AckFlowControl` field, the server will be able to help enforce the correct configuration.

+Additionally, when configuring the stream source, fields like `OptStartSeq`, `OptStartTime`, and `FilterSubject` are not allowed when using durable sourcing.
+Instead, the durable consumer needs to be configured as such:

+- Instead of configuring `OptStartSeq` on the source, configure it in the consumer config: `OptStartSeq`.
+- Instead of configuring `OptStartTime` on the source, configure it in the consumer config: `OptStartTime`.
+- Instead of configuring `FilterSubject` on the source, configure it in the consumer config: `FilterSubject`.

+All other consumer configuration fields, like `DeliverPolicy` and `ReplayPolicy`, are allowed as long as the constraints for durable sourcing are met.
+This also allows for new use cases that the ephemeral sourcing currently doesn't support:

+- Using `DeliverPolicy=last_per_subject` for only sourcing the last message per subject and every update onward.
+- Using `ReplayPolicy=original` to allow sourcing at the speed the messages were received in originally.

 ### Performance / Consumer configuration

 The durable consumer used for stream sourcing/mirroring will need to be just as performant as the current ephemeral variant.
 The current ephemeral consumer configuration uses `AckNone` which is problematic for WorkQueue and Interest streams.
-A different `AckPolicy` (`AckFlowControl`) will need to be used to ensure that messages are not lost.
+A new `AckPolicy` (`AckFlowControl`) will need to be used to ensure that performance is on par with an ordered consumer and the messages are not lost.

 The consumer configuration will closely resemble the ephemeral push consumer variant:

 - The consumer will still act as an "ordered push consumer" but it will be durable.
 - Requires `FlowControl` and `Heartbeat` to be set.
 - Uses `AckPolicy=AckFlowControl` instead of `AckNone`.
-- `AckPolicy=AckFlowControl` will function like `AckAll` although the receiving server will not use the current ack reply format by acknowledging individual messages.
+- `AckPolicy=AckFlowControl` will function like `AckAll`.
+The flow control messages (see below) will ack messages rather than the current ack reply format.
-- The receiving server responds to the flow control messages, which includes the stream sequence (`Nats-Last-Stream`) and delivery sequence (`Nats-Last-Consumer`) as headers to signal which messages have been successfully stored.
+- The receiving server responds with a flow control message, which includes the stream sequence (`Nats-Last-Stream`) and delivery sequence (`Nats-Last-Consumer`) as headers to signal which messages have been successfully stored.
 - The server receiving the flow control response will ack messages based on these stream/delivery sequences.
 For WorkQueue and Interest streams this may result in messages deletion.